Studying while you’re a carer

 Getting support from your education provider can help if you’re caring for someone.
 Talk to your teacher, lecturer or course adviser about your situation and they may be able to help.

-Find out more about studying while caring, including tips for talking with your teacher or lecturer, on the Carer Gateway website.
+Find out more about talking with your school or university on the Carer Gateway website.

 If your situation changes and you can’t balance studying and caring for someone, you might consider supported living options.